 Warner Prize “for a significant contribution to observational or theoretical astronomy during the five years preceding the award.”
 He is a Fellow of the American Physical Society, a Fellow of the Canadian Institute for Advanced Research, and has authored or co-authored over 350 refereed publications.

-When he isn’t working on pulsar astronomy, Scott is either tweaking one of his many Linux systems, running, hiking, hanging out with his wife and two kids, or preferably, rock climbing.
+When he isn’t working on pulsars, Scott is likely tweaking one of his Linux systems, mountain biking, or preferably, rock climbing.

 2015, Fellow, American Physical Society